 Day 6: Okay, we did get out a little, and it was an absolute highlight: the famous Sheikh Grand Mosque.
 We had the best views from our hotel and when we actually arrived it was even more magnificent than we expected.
-All women have to cover, which provided at the entrance.
+All women have to cover, which is provided at the entrance.
 Not only was the architecture beautiful, but the details were truly over the top.
 The white marble gave it a majestic, clean, and royal feeling.
-Inside, each ceiling mosaic was more detailed than the next.
+Inside, each ceiling mosaic was more detailed than the last.
 I really felt like I was in Aladdin the entire time.

 On our way back from the Sheikh Grand Mosque, we got picked up by a taxi driver, Judith, who was so incredibly sweet and kind to us.
 When she dropped us back off at the Shangri-La, I asked her what if she was working the next day, and if so, if she would drive us out to our next hotel, the Qasr al Sarab Desert Resort, which was about a 2 hour ride from the city of Abu Dhabi.
 She agreed and made the drive the next morning!
 And then, came back and picked us up again after our stay in the desert!
 Although the taxi companies were safe, since we were driving out to the remote desert, Olivia and I felt safer with a female taxi driver.
 We’re huge Judith fans.